docker/docs/content/desktop/use-desktop/resource-saver.md

   and Linux, and a bit slower on Windows with Hyper-V).
 Once the Linux VM is restarted, subsequent container runs will occurs immediately as usual.

-* Resource Saver is not available on Windows with WSL.
+* Resource Saver does not have effect on Windows with WSL.
 That's because in this scenario there's a single Linux VM shared by all WSL distros, so Docker Desktop can't stop the Linux VM (i.e., the WSL Linux VM is not owned by Docker Desktop).
 For WSL, we instead recommend that users enable WSL's `autoMemoryReclaim` feature as described in the [Docker Desktop WSL docs](../wsl/_index.md).

 * When Docker Desktop enters Resource Saver mode, Docker commands that don't run